MSLNZ/rpi-smartgadget/README.rst

    bluez-update

-This will update to BlueZ_ 5.50.
+This will update to BlueZ_ 5.50 (the latest version at the time of writing the script).
 To install version 5.47 of BlueZ_ run

 .. code-block:: console